St Mark's National Theological Centre

 St Mark's National Theological Centre is a theological college in Australia.
-It is a part of the Anglican Diocese of Canberra and Goulburn.
+It is owned and operated by the Anglican Diocese of Canberra and Goulburn.

 History

 Ernest Burgmann, Bishop of Goulburn from 1934 and then the renamed Canberra & Goulburn (1950-1960), established St Mark's Library in 1957.
 In 1967 this was expanded to become St Mark's Institute of Theology.
 Burgmann himself was the first warden of the Library (1957-1960).
 The first warden of the new institute was John Nurser (1968-1974), an Englishman who had previously been Dean of Trinity Hall, Cambridge and would go on to be the head of Lincoln Theological College.
 The institute merged with the Canberra College of Ministry in 1987, to form St Mark's National Theological Centre.

+In 2009, the Anglican Diocese of Adelaide's St Barnabas' College and the Anglican Diocese of Brisbane's St Francis' College joined the CSU School of Theology through an affiliation agreement with St Marks.
+This arrangement ceased at the end of 2022, when both St Barnabas' and St Francis' Colleges joined the University of Divinity.

+In addition to the St Mark's campus in Canberra, the CSU's School of Theology also has another campus at North Parramatta, run by United Theological College (Sydney).
+The membership of these two colleges in the CSU School of Theology is notable, given the more Evangelical inclinations of St Mark's and the Anglican Diocese of Canberra and Goulburn, as against the Progressive Christianity embraced by UTC and the Uniting Church in Australia, Synod of New South Wales and the ACT.

 Courses

 The centre delivers courses in higher education and vocational education and training (VET).
 Its courses in the higher education sector are offered through its partnership with Charles Sturt University's (CSU) School of Theology.
 St Mark's is in Canberra, adjacent to Lake Burley Griffin in the Parliament House precinct.
-In addition to St Marks, CSU's School of Theology also has auxiliary campus sites located in Adelaide, Brisbane and North Parramatta.

 The Canberra campus is home to St Mark's National Memorial Library which was established in 1957 by Bishop Ernest Burgmann and is now estimated at around 100,000 items.